What to Expect at Your College Orientation

 How Will Orientation Help You?

-By the end of orientation, you will have:
+By the end of your program, you will have:

 • A sound knowledge of your campus and living arrangements